 Agent Teams: Claude Opus 4.6 Splits the Work

 This is the feature that caught my attention.
-Instead of one AI agent working through a task step by step, Claude Opus 4.6 introduces “agent teams.”
-Multiple agents can now tackle different parts of a project simultaneously and coordinate with each other.
+Instead of one AI agent working through a task step by step, you can now assign a group project.
+The agents share results and stay in sync, so you’re not manually stitching pieces together afterward.

 Right now this is available in Claude Code as a research preview, designed for tasks like codebase reviews that split naturally into independent subtasks.
 For developers, this is a big deal.
 For everyone else, it signals where AI assistants are heading.
 Your future AI won’t just be one helper.
 It’ll be a whole team.